Brett-Tanner/Journal/2024/May_24.md

   - Might be why it's the only one whose tests don't pass the whole way through
     - Wasn't, that's still a problem
   - Was a typo, using 'hidden_field' rather than 'hidden_field_tag'
-- [] Include correcting an invalid record in upload system specs

 ### Event Site

 - Dockerize
   - [x] upgrade to Ruby 3.3.1
   - [x] Customize Dockerfile to build successfully
-  - [] Customise docker-compose.yml to run the whole app successfully
-    - Up to the S3 SDK causing issues with docker-compose

 ## May 15th